spirpinias/BCL2FastQ/README.md

 ## Input

-- Searches your **data** folder for the alignment file in .bam and .bam.bai format.
+- Assumes your **data** folder is in the format described by page 4 of the documentation.

 ## Usage

-This capsule requires alignment files that are position sorted and indexed bam format.
-When you supply alignment files, the capsule will return normalized according to the features on App Panel selected.

-In the case of one.
- - bamFiles
-   - SampleA.bam
-   - SampleA.bam.bai

-In the case of many.
- - bamFiles
-   - SampleA.bam
-   - SampleA.bam.bai
-   - SampleB.bam
-   - SampleB.bam.bai
-   - SampleC.bam
-   - SampleC.bam.bai

-Blacklist (if any)
-   - blacklist.bed
+This capsule requires a flowcell run.

 ## Output